bosun-ai/swiftide-website/src/content/docs/troubleshooting.md

 When building a pipeline, things can go wrong.
 We provide several tools to help you debug and troubleshoot your pipeline.

 By default, if _any_ node fails, the pipeline will stop.
 This is to prevent cascading failures.
-You can change this behaviour by using `filter_errors` after any step.
+You can change this behaviour by using `filter_errors` after any step, or using other available helpers.

 ## The `tracing` crate